cardano-foundation/CIPs/CIP-XXXX/README.md

 ---

 # Abstract <!-- A short (~200 word) description of the technical issue being addressed and the proposed solution -->
+As Cardano adoption widens, the system is bound to face congestion issues.
+Tiered Pricing deals with this issue by offering users a multitude of service options to select from when the system is under congestion.
+Each choice consists of a price/delay trade-off, covering a wide spectum of use-cases ranging from DeFi to low urgency transactions.
+The mechanism is described as an extension of the recently introduced Ouroboros Leios proposal.

 # Motivation  <!-- A clear and short explanation introducing the reason behind a proposal.
 When changing an established design, it must outlines issues in the design that motivates a rework. -->